AtrCheema/SeqMetrics/README.md

     pip install streamlit
     streamlit run app.py

-Using the streamlit based application app involves, 1) providing the true and predicted arrays either by pasting the data in the boxes or by uploading a file, 2) Selecting the relevant performance metric and 3) calculating the performance metric.
-These steps are further illustrated in following images.
+Usage of streamlit based application app involves, 1) providing the true and predicted arrays either by pasting the data in the boxes or by uploading a file, 2) Selecting the relevant performance metric and 3) calculating the performance metric.
+These steps are further illustrated below.

 <p float="left">
   <img src="/paper/fig2.jpg"/>
 </p>

+The method to provide data from a (excel/csv) file is described in below image

 <p float="left">
   <img src="/paper/fig3.jpg"/>